Q1: What is New York Medical Partners (NYMP?)

 Q6: What is an ACO?

 According to the American Academy of Family Physicians, an ACO is “a group of health care providers that agree to take on shared responsibility for the care of a defined population of patients, while assuring active management of both the quality and cost of that care.”
-Through the Medicare Shared Savings Program, Medicare participates with ACOs who are incentivized based on total cost of care and quality outcomes for their attributed Medicare patients.
-Clinical integration is necessary for success in an ACO.
+Through the Medicare Shared Savings Program, providers are encouraged to coordinate care to improve the quality of care for Medicare Fee for Service Beneficiaries and reduce unnecessary costs.

 Q7: Can I be in multiple IPAs?
 Multiple ACOs?